-Building on work done by Nigerian Urban Reproductive Health Initiative, the program is aimed at addressing the full spectrum of family planning needs in the Demand-Services-Advocacy continuum:
+Building on work done by Nigerian Urban Reproductive Health Initiative, the program aimed at addressing the full spectrum of family planning needs in the Demand-Services-Advocacy continuum:

-- Improving Service Delivery: Working closely with state ministries of health and service delivery partners to examine service provider beliefs and develop interventions addressing them, and linking increases in demand for family planning methods to available services.
+- Improving Service Delivery: Worked closely with state ministries of health and service delivery partners to examine service provider beliefs and develop interventions addressing them, and linking increases in demand for family planning methods to available services.

 - Federal Ministry of Health (FMOH)